Nine Pancreatic Cancer Symptoms You Should Not Ignore

 - A swollen or distended abdomen caused by a buildup of fluid

-It is important to remember that having one or more of these pancreatic cancer symptoms does not necessarily mean you have pancreatic cancer.
+It is important to remember that having one or more of these symptoms does not necessarily mean you have pancreatic cancer.
 There are a number of other conditions that can cause these symptoms, and only a medical professional can provide you with an accurate diagnosis.
 If you are showing any of these symptoms, follow up with a physician as quickly as you can.

 One place you can go to for pancreatic cancer diagnostic and treatment services is Moffitt Cancer Center.
 Since Moffitt is a high-volume cancer center, we treat more patients with uncommon malignancies such as pancreatic cancer than other, smaller cancer centers.
 As such, the multispecialty cancer experts in our Gastrointestinal Oncology Program have gained unparalleled experience diagnosing and treating pancreatic cancer, which they use to develop individualized treatment plans for every patient who comes to Moffitt.